This is one of the posts based on the Small Business Trends list I’ll be blogging about this year.

 7. Bloggers are part of PR.
 10 years ago no one knew what a blogger is.
 Now they get media status at conferences (and the free pass that comes with it).
 A large part of what Egg does is reach out to bloggers to get them engaged with our client’s news.
 They’re today’s reporters, and they don’t come with the attitude (yet) that so many busy journalists have toward PR pros.

 8. There’s more than 1 way to skin a PR cat.
-A good PR strategy involves getting a release on PRWeb or other distribution site, reaching out to traditional media and connecting with bloggers.
+A good PR strategy involves getting a release on PRWeb or another distribution site, reaching out to traditional media and connecting with bloggers.
 It’s also key to share the release through social media.
 All these add up to smart PR.

 9. The space is getting bigger.
 Everyone moved away from PR to become social media experts.
 Boy, I’m glad I didn’t, because now people need companies that understand press releases and media relations.